Recipes

 Seaweed Salt

-Think about the amount of time you use salt.
+Think about the amount of times you use salt.
 Now imagine adding a pinch of nutrients every time you use it.
 That’s exactly what this seaweed salt is all about.
 Despite seasoning your food, you’re boosting it with a range of minerals, antioxidants and vitamins.

 Tahini